 By Margaret Daley

-Margaret Daley, an award-winning author of eighty-three books, has been married for over forty years and is a firm believer in romance and love.
+Margaret Daley, an award-winning author of eighty-two books, has been married for over forty years and is a firm believer in romance and love.
 When she isn’t traveling, she’s writing love stories, often with a suspense thread and corralling her three cats that think they rule her household.
-To find out more about Margaret visit her website at http://www.margaretdaley.com.